 “loading a corner of the 2 inch brush and tapping from side to side” – that sort of instruction.

-Because, for someone who is serious about learning to oil paint, the above methods are not going to get you where you are hoping to go.
-It is not the way the greatest painter of the past have painted and it should never be confused with traditional oil painting.
+For someone who is more traditional minded and serious about learning to oil paint, the above methods are not going to get you where you are hoping to go.
+It is not the way the greatest painters of the past have painted.

-Let me explain…please take a look at this…
+Let me explain a little more…please take a look at this…

 Here is another landscape, with water by Pierre Renoir…

-The difference is not simply darker colors, or the traditional paintings look more real.
-The difference will be immense and you should be able to see it immediately.
+The difference is not simply darker colors, or that the traditional paintings look more real.
+The difference will be immense and most noticeable in person.
+You should be able to see it immediately.

-And, when I talk about this concept, there are always a few people who defend this way of painting as being just as valid as the way Rembrandt painted.
-And they get angry and tell me Bob Ross was a great man, etc.
+And, when I talk about this concept, there are always a few people who defend this way of painting as being just as valid as the way Rembrandt, for example, painted.

-1) Go to a park near where you live with your portable easel, paintbox, etc.
+1) Go to a park or some outdoor area near where you live with your portable easel, paintbox, etc.

-3) Use your oil painting skills you have learned (like how to paint clouds, fir trees and tap tapping to paint bushes and such, to paint that scene you see in front of you.
+3) set up your canvas and use the supplies you have and what you have learned to paint that scene you see in front of you.

-I figured, that old master way was too hard, too tedious, took too long…and every other reason and excuse I could think of.
+I convinced myself that old master way was too hard, too tedious, took too long…and every other reason and excuse I could think of.
 After all, this was just as good.

 Let me explain one of the main misconceptions people have.